AlexHego/DL-pixel-classification/README.md

 (August 2025)
 - Script now detects and prints the number of classes the model was trained to predict.
 - You can now select the number of classes to include in the final output file and fully compatible with ImageJ, Napari, and other bioimage tools.
-- mproved memory efficiency by writing predicted slices incrementally — no need to load full volumes in RAM.
+- Improved memory efficiency by writing predicted slices incrementally — no need to load full volumes in RAM.
 - One unified script supports both classification and probability

 Pixel Classification